akashdhr/iris-data/readme.md

 This is my first attempt at a very basic Machine Learning Project using the Iris Dataset.
+This is a beginner friendly ML project.